Nick Fortes Player Props: Marlins vs. Red Sox

-After going 0-for-3 in his last game, Nick Fortes and the Miami Marlins face the Boston Red Sox (who will start Garrett Whitlock) at 7:10 PM ET on Tuesday.
+After hitting .240 with two doubles, two walks and two RBI in his past 10 games, Nick Fortes and the Miami Marlins face the Boston Red Sox (who will hand the ball to Kaleb Ort) at 7:10 PM ET on Wednesday.

-In his most recent game he had a hitless performance (0-for-3) against the Pirates.
+In his previous game he had a hitless showing (0-for-3) against the Pirates.

 Nick Fortes Game Info & Props vs. the Red Sox